xfiveco/react-coding-standards/README.md

 This guide is focusing on the recent versions of react featuring [React Hooks](https://reactjs.org/docs/hooks-intro.html).

-## Don't forget about adding keys for list items
+## Don't forget about adding keys for list items!

-You know they're [quite important](https://reactjs.org/docs/reconciliation.html#recursing-on-children), aren't you? ;)
+TL;DR; They aren't just a decoration and do affect the way your React application works.

+* See this Twitter thread for a quick overview: [https://twitter.com/dan_abramov/status/1415279090446204929](https://twitter.com/dan_abramov/status/1415279090446204929)
+* Article from the React's docs: [https://reactjs.org/docs/reconciliation.html#recursing-on-children](https://reactjs.org/docs/reconciliation.html#recursing-on-children)

 Bad: